-- Have a lead applicant who is a practicing artist.
+- Be a practicing artist.
 Artists of all artistic discipline(s) and with roots in diverse cultures, forms and aesthetics are welcome to apply.
 Examples include but are not limited to dance, music, visual art, literary art, or multimedia art.

 - Be sited in the city of Boston and take place in the public realm with minimal barriers, if any, to public access.

-- Have a letter of support that demonstrates an existing relationship with at least one Boston-based community partner and their intention to support the implementation, artistic process, and/or presentation of the artist’s project.
+- Have a letter of support that demonstrates an existing relationship with at least one Boston-based community partner and their intentions to support the implementation, artistic process, and/or presentation of the artist’s project.

 - Have plans for public engagement.
 Examples of public engagement may include, but are not limited to: community involvement in a process-oriented practice, public participation in the implementation/presentation, and/or plans for accessibility.